kwchurch/deepnet_examples/pretrained/examples/HuggingFaceHub/Bertology/unmask/README.md

 correct, the points would fall on the dashed red line (the y=x line).
 We estimate Pr(correct) by binning a number of output rows from unmask.py.
 Each row is counted as correct iff the word in the first column matches the word in the second column.
 Correct is a boolean value.
+Pr(correct) is the average of correct within a bin.
+Rows are binned by score (101 bins from 0 to to 1 by 0.01).

 <p>

-Rows are binned by score (101 bins from 0 to to 1 by 0.01).
+We
-Pr(correct) is the average of the correct values within each bin.
-We believe that the points are below the dashed red line because scores are computed using a softmax that compared the candidate to the sum of all candidates that were considered.
+believe that the points are below the dashed red line because scores are computed using a softmax that compared the candidate to the sum of all candidates that were considered.
 The ratio is overconfident